Personal banking accounts.

 There may be other exceptions not specifically mentioned above.

-The Bank will issue you a Personal Identification Numbers (“PIN”) for Automated Voice Response Service, ATM Card, Check Card, and Online Banking and Bill Payer Services for transactions that require the use of a confidential code or number.
-This number should be memorized - DO NOT write it on your ATM or Check Card.
+The Bank may issue you a Personal Identification Numbers (“PIN”) for Automated Voice Response Service, ATM Card, Debit Card, and Online Banking including Bill Payer Services for transactions that require the use of a confidential password or number.
+This number should be memorized - DO NOT write it on your ATM or Debit Card.
 Do not post it where it can be readily accessible.
-After memorizing your PIN you should destroy the notice disclosing it.
-If you forget your PIN, call 800-300-3194 to change your PIN or contact the Bank and we will mail a PIN reminder.
+To select or if you forget your ATM or Debit Card PIN, call 800-300-3194 to change your PIN or contact the Bank and we will mail a PIN reminder.
+For help with the Automated Voice Response Service or Online Banking, call 800-383-6266.

 You will get a monthly account statement reflecting all of your transactions.
 Depending on the terminal, merchant, or financial institution at the time you make a purchase or obtain cash you will receive, or you may choose to receive, a receipt at the time you make a transaction at a terminal.
 If you do receive a receipt, retain the receipt to compare with your monthly statement from the Bank.
 Beginning August 6, 2007, some terminals may not provide a receipt for ATM or POS transactions of $15 or less.